|

 Christopher Chase-Dunn, Department of Sociology, University of California, USA

-Democratization: World-Wide Spread of Democracy in the Modern Era
+Democratization: World-Wide Spread of Democracy in the Modern Age

 Rise of global public opinion